 Audience Message Universal Together we can end human deaths from dog-transmitted rabies by 2030.
 Rabies elimination is possible.
 Let's make the possibility a reality by 2030.
 Vaccinating dogs protects people too.
 Prevention in rabies endemic countries Vaccinate your dog.
 Protecting dogs against rabies helps protect you and your family too.
 Avoid dog bites: Learn to read a dog's body language.
 Don't tease or attack them.
 Teach children to always tell you if an animal bites or scratches them.
 Praise a child for doing this.

 Immediately wash a bite wound for 15 minutes and consult your doctor about vaccinations.

-Messages in dog rabies free countries Avoid dog bites: Learn to read a dog's body language.
-Don't tease or attack them.
-Ensure that your children remain safe from traumatic dog bites.
-Educate children about how to act around dogs to stay safe and build a lasting relationship with their companion animals. • Give dogs and cats the rights that they deserve by instilling responsible pet ownership in your community.
+Messages in dog rabies free countries

+Avoid dog bites:

+- Learn to read a dog's body language.
+Don't tease or attack them. - Ensure that your children remain safe from traumatic dog bites.
+Educate children about how to act around dogs to stay safe and build a lasting relationship with their companion animals. - Give dogs and cats the rights that they deserve by instilling responsible pet ownership in your community.

+Policy makers

-Policy makers Rabies-related deaths are preventable; simple and low-cost tools and strategies for rabies control and prevention exist.
-100% of human rabies deaths can be prevented • The world has all the tools it needs to end rabies deaths One Health or holistic rabies programs work and are within reach for even low- and middle-income countries - the crucial need lies in garnering the political will to take these programs forward.
-Human and animal health stakeholders need to work together to eliminate rabies.
-Governments need to make rabies programs a priority.
-Rabies disproportionately affects the poor, but elimination is within reach of even low-income countries.
+Rabies-related deaths are preventable; simple and low-cost tools and strategies for rabies control and prevention exist.

+- 100% of human rabies deaths can be prevented. - The world has all the tools it needs to end rabies deaths.

+One Health or holistic rabies programs work and are within reach for even lowand middle-income countries - the crucial need lies in garnering the political will to take these programs forward.

+- Human and animal health stakeholders need to work together to eliminate rabies. - Governments need to make rabies programs a priority. - Rabies disproportionately affects the poor, but elimination is within reach of even low-income countries.

 Sustained national integrated rabies programs result in cost savings to national health budgets.

-Controlling dog rabies through vaccination will reduce human healthcare costs.
-National rabies programs reduce costs as well as deaths.
-Investment in dog vaccination is the single most effective way of reducing the disease burden.
+- Controlling dog rabies through vaccination will reduce human healthcare costs. - National rabies programs reduce costs as well as deaths. - Investment in dog vaccination is the single most effective way of reducing the disease burden.

 Rabies is a solvable problem that can lead to immediate (within an election cycle) results for national governments and international donors.

-Well-designed rabies programs have a significant impact within a few years Rabies programs can be integrated into existing health systems and mechanisms, strengthening them in the process Existing health systems will be strengthened by integrating rabies prevention programs.
-Capacity building for rabies surveillance and control can strengthen health systems for the prevention of other diseases.
-Capacity building for rabies control will strengthen (one) health systems / disease preparedness.
+Well-designed rabies programs have a significant impact within a few years.

+Rabies programs can be integrated into existing health systems and mechanisms, strengthening them in the process.

+- Existing health systems will be strengthened by integrating rabies prevention programs. - Capacity building for rabies surveillance and control can strengthen health systems for the prevention of other diseases. - Capacity building for rabies control will strengthen (one) health systems / disease preparedness.

+Ending rabies is integrally linked to UN Sustainable Development Goal (SDG) 3, to ensure healthy lives and well-being, particularly SDG 3.3, to end the epidemics of neglected tropical diseases by 2030.

+• Freedom from dog-mediated human rabies is a global public good.

+Ending rabies supports progress towards other Sustainable Development Goals, primarily those related to poverty, food security, economic growth, infrastructure, inequality, and global partnerships.

+A Global Strategic Plan has been developed to drive global rabies elimination towards the goal of Zero By 30.

+Rabies is still present in over 150 countries.

+We can eliminate human, dog and livestock deaths from dog-transmitted rabies by vaccinating 70% of dogs.

+Vaccinating 70% of dogs in at-risk areas can eliminate dog rabies.

+Rabies goes beyond country borders.
+National governments need to work together on the international stage.